Defunct Audio Firms :

 See also: Vaic Audio Amplifiers.

-VASS Electronics Pty Ltd
+VASS Electronics Pty.
+Ltd.

-Australian manufacturer of electrostatic loudspeakers run by Charles Van Dongen that appears to have been started at some point in the 1990's.
+The first model was shipped in 1996 and a new model was introduced each year up until 2000.
 Made a number of high end designs that I would take to be more in style with classic American rather than European ESL's with but the designs were typically high and thin with subwoofer support and having flat panels rather than the currently more fashionable curved ones.
 The VASS speakers were supplied both as kits and as fully built units and were if reports are to be believed quality speakers although there was some minor criticism of how they handled loud transients and for some minor distortions in the top end, but that is actually not uncommon with ESL designs and as with all such that have a subwoofer in a supporting role there were some criticism of the crossover performance.
 The VASS systems were very competitive price wise and seemed to sell at the least reasonably well locally since a number of Antipodeans that list them on their homepages as their main speakers.
 The company seems to have changed its name to as VA Electrostatic in or around 2003 and all contact with it was lost in 2004/5 and the last reference to the company in official documentation is in 2002 so it seems that they are no longer with us.

 VEB Elektroakustik Leipzig